QC-at-Davis/Workshops/README.md

   * A gentle introduction to the qubit and its manipulation through single gates
 * 2 __Multiple Qubit Gates__
   * Framework of knowledge for multiple qubit operations is introduced
+* 3 __Intro to Qiskit__
+  * First introduction to using IBM's Quantum Information Science Kit for Quantum Computing

 ## Usage